 Look after any repairs and measures to ensure the device works properly.
 Keep the item in its original condition, as its quality helps administer the oxygen effectively.

 The requirements will change depending on the type of device.
 However, keep all types in the most hygienic conditions.
 Read the instructions when purchasing the item and follow them thoroughly to provide the correct care that the item requires.

 Follow safety procedures

-Oxygen is extremely sensitive to heat, which is why one needs to take certain practices into account, to protect oneself from dangerous situations.
-Objects that produce or radiate heat, should remain more than one meter apart from the oxygen.
-Additionally, items containing petrolatum should also remain at a safe distance.
+When you are not using the oxygen machine, turn it off and store it at a fresh and secure location.
+Oxygen is sensitive to heat, so you must follow certain practices to protect yourself from dangerous situations.
+Objects that produce or radiate heat should remain over one meter apart from the oxygen.
+Also, maintain items containing petrolatum at a safe distance.

 “Oxygen is neither explosive or combustible, but because it does support combustion its potential fire hazards must be recognized.
 The principal fire hazards of long-term oxygen therapy are (1) the ignition potential of plastic delivery devices and (2) oxygen leaks, (a) from high-pressure cylinders and cryogenic reservoirs into nearby combustible materials; (b) from oxygen concentrators, which are electrical devices; and (c) within piping systems.
 We found that with 100% oxygen a nasal cannula ignited and burned in about 2 minutes.
-With 60% oxygen the burning rate was slower, and with 40% the cannula did not ignite.”6
+With 60% oxygen, the burning rate was slower, and with 40% the cannula did not ignite.”5

 Adhere to the physician’s recommendations